pimcore/customer-data-framework/doc/02_Installation/01_Update.md

 # Update Notices

+## Update to Version 3.4
+- The Single Sign On (SSO) functionality is deprecated and will be removed in version 4.

 ## Update to Version 3
 - Activate `Generate Type Declarations` for all classes generated/used by the Customer Management Framework:
   - `Customer`